Daviszinho/AssessmentHikru/README.md

 - Implements CRUD operations for positions
 - Real-time data updates
 - Form validation and error handling
+- This project is integrated with Azure Static Web Apps and GitHub Actions for continuous deployment (CI/CD).
 - Run locally using: dotnet clean, dotnet build, dotnet run

 ## Features